This easy raspberry cheesecake has a smooth and creamy cheesecake base that's topped with a bright raspberry sauce and fresh raspberries!

 - Chill: Remove the cheesecake from the water bath and remove the foil.
 Once it reaches room temperature, loosely cover and chill in the fridge for at least 4 hours to overnight.

 - To make the sauce, add the fresh or frozen raspberries, sugar, and lemon juice to a pot and heat over medium-high heat.
 Use the back of a spoon or masher to break down the raspberries.
 Once it starts to boil, turn off the heat.
-Taste and adjust with more sugar or lemon juice as needed.2 cups fresh or frozen raspberries, ⅓ cup sugar, 1 teaspoon lemon juice
+Taste and adjust with more sugar or lemon juice as needed.2 cups fresh or frozen raspberries, 3 to 5 tablespoons sugar, 1 teaspoon lemon juice

 - Strain the raspberry sauce to remove the seeds.
 If needed, thin with 1 teaspoon of water at a time, keeping in mind the sauce thickens as it cools.
 Cover and let it cool.